Enumeration of isometries

 representatives_of_hermitian_typeMethod

-Given a lattice with isometry $(L, f)$ of finite hermitian type (i.e. the minimal polynomial of $f$ is irreducible cyclotomic) and a positive integer $m$, return a set of representatives of isomorphism classes of lattices with isometry $(M, g)$ of finite hermitian type such that the type of $(M, g^m)$ is equal to the type of $(L, f)$.
+Given a lattice with isometry $(L, f)$ of finite hermitian type, i.e. $f$ is of finite order $n$ and its minimal polynomial is irreducible cyclotomic, and a positive integer $m$, return a complete set of representatives for the isomorphism classes of lattices with isometry $(M, g)$ of finite hermitian type such that the type of $(M, g^m)$ is equal to the type of $(L, f)$.

 Note that in this case, the isometries $g$'s are of order $nm$.